Yellow Chili's

 Partially cooked white of a sunny-side-up egg in a pan.

-• Cover with a lid and cook for 2 to 2½ minutes until the white sets but the yolk stays runny.
+• Place a lid on the pan to trap the heat and cook for 2 to 2½ minutes, until the egg white solidifies but the yolk remains deliciously runny.

 Sunny-side-up egg cooking with the lid closed.

-• Season with salt and pepper once done.
+• Season the egg with a pinch of salt and pepper to taste.

 Sunny-side-up egg seasoned with salt and black pepper.